Shippable/docs/sources/platform/tutorial/integration/subscription-integrations.md

 - [Go to your Subscription integrations dashboard](#view-sub-integrations) by selecting your Subscription from the left navigation bar, clicking on the **Gear** icon at the top right of your Subscription dashboard, and selecting **Integrations**.

 - Click on the integration you want to update to go to the **Edit** page.

-- For personal integrations, you can update the following:
+Here, you can update the following:
     - Integration name, which is used to reference this integration in your YAML config for CI and Assembly Lines
     - Associated personal (i.e. Account) integration.
 This is a great way to update your secrets without needing to touch YAML config.